The Product Manager Reality: You Are a Jira Janitor

 Use this quick framework before changing role, company, or specialization.

-- If your output is execution-only for multiple quarters, prioritize exposure to discovery and strategy work.
+- If your output is execution-only for multiple quarters, push for discovery and strategy exposure.

-- If portfolio quality is improving but compensation is frozen, reprice in market every 12 months.
+- If portfolio quality is improving but compensation is frozen, benchmark in market every 12 months.

-- If expectations are senior-level but authority is junior-level, document scope mismatch and renegotiate.
+- If expectations are senior-level but authority is junior-level, document the scope mismatch and renegotiate.

 Common Mistakes Checklist